 - "Incidence" is the number of new cases of disease (e.g., a coronavirus, COVID-19, the flu, the measles) or injury in a population over a specified period of time.
 (More below)

-An incident is an event.
+- An "incident" is an event.
+The plural is "incidents."

-The nounincidence is very technical and quite rare (unless you study the spread of disease).
-It relates to the chance of developing some new condition (usually a disease) within a specified time period.
+IncidenceThe noun "incidence" was rare before the COVID-19 pandemic.
+"Incidence" is a technical word used in the field disease control.
+It refers to the chance of developing a new condition (usually a disease) within a specified time period.

-They suffer a higher incidence of measles as they did not invest in health-care systems to deliver vaccinations effectively.
+- They suffer a higher incidence of measles as they did not invest in health-care systems to deliver vaccinations effectively.

-The word incidents is the plural of incident, which means an occurrence or an event.
+IncidentsThe word "incidents" is the plural of "incident," which means an occurrence or an event.

-There is no evidence to link the two incidents at this time.
+- There is no evidence to link the two incidents at this time.

-The police are investigating two incidents of someone shooting into occupied homes.
+- The police are investigating two incidents of someone shooting into occupied homes.